mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 selection may be done dynamically, as proposed in the IETF's Transport Services working group.

-Post replaces the traditional SOCK_STREAM abstraction with an Message abstraction, which can be seen as a generalization of the Stream Control Transmission Protocol's {{RFC4960}} SOCK_SEQPACKET service.
+Post replaces the traditional SOCK_STREAM abstraction with a Message abstraction, which can be seen as a generalization of the Stream Control Transmission Protocol's {{RFC4960}} SOCK_SEQPACKET service.
 Messages are sent and received on Carriers, which logically group Messages for transmission and